 Over the last decade, environmental issues have become increasingly significant to policy makers in both the political and the business world (Avilla and Bradley, 1993; Ladd, 1994).
 Globally, governments are increasingly seen to be adopting environmentally aware measures, to regulate the activity of corporations and consumers alike.
 For the business community, the issue has been how seriously to regard the need for environmentally aware strategies.
 The environment is increasingly perceived to be affecting bottom line performance, and this presents a fundamental conundrum for the business strategist.
 A decision is required as to the position a company adopts in relation to the environment.
-This position may be located anywhere across a continuum ranging from adopting a policy of compliance with existing or future regulations, to attempting to adopt a management strategy (Ghobadian et al., 1995).
+This position may be located anywhere across a continuum ranging from adopting a policy of compliance with existing or future regulations, to attempting to adopt a management strategy.
+(Ghobadian et al., 1995)

 Literatures on population ecology of organizations contend that the environment selects out various common organization forms.
 There are only a rather limited number of possible strategies and structures feasible in any type of environment.
-In either event the repertoire of viable configurations will tend to happen relatively quickly in short bursts and that once reached, a fairly stable set of configurations will exist over a long period (Karake ,1996).
-Organizations with too little structure lack enough guidance to generate appropriate behaviors efficiently while organizations with too much structure are too constrained and lack flexibility Okhuysen and Eisenhardt, 2002; Baker and Nelson, 2005; Siggelkow, 2002; Martin and Eisenhardt, 2000; Rindova and Kotha, 2001; Rivkin and Siggelkow, 2003; Rowley, Behrens, and Krackhardt, 2000).
+A few favoured strategies cause the organization pursuing them to thrive at expense of competing organizations.
+Competitors must therefore either begin to move towards the superior strategies or perish.
+In either event the repertoire of viable configurations will tend to happen relatively quickly in short bursts and that once reached, a fairly stable set of configurations will exist over a long period (Hannan and Freeman, 1977; Aldrich, 1979).